 - Effective Management

 Preserving biodiversity has been core to The Nature Conservancy’s (TNC) mission since its founding.
 Its science and experience have resulted in meaningful, lasting conservation successes, and America the Beautiful is a natural extension of that mission.
 Reaching the goal of the initiative will take conserving and restoring lands, oceans and waters in a scientifically sound and collaborative manner.
-It also means avoiding the irreversible conversion of or unsustainable use of these lands and waters.
+It also means avoiding the irreversible conversion or unsustainable use of the country’s lands and waters.